 Opening Hours: 3PM-12AM, Daily

-I call this the ฿100 (~USD3) market because everything appears to be priced at exactly that.
-Ramkhamhaeng Night Market is a market primarily for the locals, so there’s no fancy Artbox-esque goings-on here.
+I call this the 100-Baht market, because literally everything appears to be priced at exactly that.
+Ramkhamhaeng University Night Market is a market primarily for the locals, so there’s no fancy-schmancy Artbox-esque goings-on here.

-Because it’s positioned just opposite Ramkhamhaeng University, everything sold here is practical and really for the everyday student – cheap Thai food like meat skewers, sticky rice in bags, milk tea, and curries, as well as clothes and accessories.
+Because it’s positioned just opposite Ramkhamhaeng University, everything sold here is practical and really for the everyday student – cheap Thai food like meat skewers, sticky rice in bags, milk tea, and curries, as well as clothes, accessories, etc.